 - MORE CALGARY ANALYSIS | Calgary's downturn: a time to teach our children some valuable lessons

-Hundreds joined her in the eight annual event for Calgary and thousands more in cities across the country.
+Hundreds joined her in the eighth annual event for Calgary and thousands more in cities across the country.

 Chagnon says it's just a little different this year.